 Being set in your ways is fine if you are a chess player, where the rules never change, but it is not so for marketers.
 This stubbornness is the reason that so many marketers are creating products and content that no one wants and wasting time on tactics that no longer work.

-Become an Expert in Learning Where Your Customers Go
+Learn Where Your Customers Go

 Figure out where your customers and potential customers are.
 Do they frequent a community on Facebook?
-Are they on Twitter, using a specific hashtag to connect with others?
+Are they on Twitter using a specific hashtag to connect with others?

 Do they all hang onto every word of an influencer?
 Or do they hang out in the depths of Quora?